IES Cycle 2 Priority Theme: Empowering Electrification

 Prioritization & Selection

 Innovators who pass Phase 2 and sign the Standard Form Agreement will deploy their proposed projects according to an agreed-upon scope and scale.
-Upon final project selection, innovators will be provided with approximately 12 to 18 months to launch projects and collect data on project performance.
+Upon final project selection, innovators have approximately 12 to 18 months to deploy their projects and collect data on project performance.

 Assessment & Scale